 - Proper use of telephoto and all-in-one zoom lenses

 - Making the light work for you, and more.

-Then we'll be up bright and early Friday morning to take a charter bus from Dan's Camera City down to Conowingo Dam at the mouth of the Susquehanna River on the Chesapeake Bay.
-Since we'll get the best photos in the first few hours of daylight, we'll be leaving at 5:30am sharp.
+Then we'll meet up bright and early Friday morning at Conowingo Dam at the mouth of the Susquehanna River on the Chesapeake Bay.
+Since we'll get the best photos in the first few hours of daylight, we'll be meeting at 7:00am.

-Ken Hubbard, Dan's Camera City, and Tamron staff will be right there with you for hands-on guidance and feedback.
-Free Tamron lens loaners will be available for use throughout the event.
+Dan's Camera City instructors will be right there with you for hands-on guidance and feedback.
+Free lens loaners courtesy of Tamron will be available for use throughout the event.

 You must be at least 14 years of age to participate in this workshop.

 - Classroom session to help you get great pictures on location